Inist-CNRS/ezs/docs/plugin-core.md

 ### debug

-Take `Object` , print it and throw the same object
+Take `Object`, print it (with its number), and throw the same object.

 #### Parameters